dbtedman/postcss-prefixwrap/CONTRIBUTING.md

 # Contributing Guide for PostCSS Prefix Wrap

-## Testing
+## Testing and Code Quality

-See [https://travis-ci.org/dbtedman/postcss-prefixwrap](https://travis-ci.org/dbtedman/postcss-prefixwrap) for CI results, run on each commit.
+### Continuous Integration

+* [Travis CI](https://travis-ci.org/dbtedman/postcss-prefixwrap) - Used for running the test suite on every commit.
+* [Code Climate](https://codeclimate.com/github/dbtedman/postcss-prefixwrap) - Used for test coverage and maintainability analysis.

 ### Static Analysis